ioverho/ioverho.github.io/content/blog/Comparing Ratios/index.md

 More importantly, however, the interpretation of a (relative) change in ratios depends on the *direction* of the ratios.
 Whether I use the ratio $r$ or its complement, $\bar{r}=1-r$ can have a drastic effect on the interpretation of the ratio difference.
 This is probably best showcased in the [potato paradox](https://en.wikipedia.org/wiki/Potato_paradox), where a simple change in perspective leads to very different results.

 To ground the discussion in more familiar machine learning terms, consider a model that goes from an accuracy rate of $0.9$ to $0.99$ after some intervention.
-In absolute terms, this is a small increase of only $0.09$, or
+In absolute terms, this is a small increase of only $0.09$, or,
 $$\frac{0.99-0.9}{0.9}=+10\%$$
 My gut instinct, however, is that this represents a massive improvement.
 In fact, the amount of errors (the complement of the accuracy rate) has been reduced by $90\%$!
 $$\frac{(1-0.99)-(1-0.9)}{(1-0.9)}=\frac{0.01-0.1}{0.1}=-90\%$$